flatcar-archive/flatcar-docs/docs/installing/vms/libvirt.md

 ## Using Flatcar Container Linux

 Now that you have a machine booted it is time to play around.
-Check out the [Flatcar Container Linux Quickstart](quickstart) guide or dig into [more specific topics](https://docs.flatcar-linux.org).
+Check out the [Flatcar Container Linux Quickstart][quickstart] guide or dig into [more specific topics][doc-index].

 ## Terraform

 The [`libvirt` Terraform Provider](https://github.com/dmacvicar/terraform-provider-libvirt/) allows to quickly deploy machines in a declarative way.
 This is especially useful for local development of a configuration that is also in use on a cloud provider.
-Read more about using Terraform and Flatcar [here](../../terraform/).
+Read more about using Terraform and Flatcar [here](../../provisioning/terraform/).

 The following Terraform v0.13 module may serve as a base for your own setup.
 A new disk volume pool will be created in `/var/tmp` as precaution to not modify the base image by accident.